gooseberry/gooseberry.github.io/_pages/home.md

     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path:
-    alt: "Games"
+    alt: "GOG Games"
-    title: "Games"
+    title: "GOG Games"
-    excerpt: "A growing collection of games added to the website on a regular basis."
+    excerpt: "A growing collection of games from GOG's library added to the website on a regular basis."
     url: "/games/"
     btn_class: "btn--primary"
     btn_label: "Learn more"